 Amazon Location Service Capabilities

-Amazon Location Service Places enables your application to offer search functionality, convert addresses into geographic coordinates in latitude and longitude (geocoding), and convert a coordinate into a street address (reverse geocoding).
-Amazon Location sources high-quality geospatial data from Esri and HERE to support Places functions, so you can use them to improve the quality and the versatility of your address database.
+Amazon Location Service Places enables your application to offer point-of-interest search functionality, convert addresses into geographic coordinates in latitude and longitude (geocoding), and convert a coordinate into a street address (reverse geocoding).
+Amazon Location Service sources high-quality geospatial data from Esri and HERE, so you can use them to improve the quality and the versatility of your address database.
 To visualize Places on a map, for example to display search results, simply add one of the service's front-end mobile or web software SDKs to your application.
 Then, you can use sample code in the developer guide to add a search box to a map and display the results.

 With Amazon Location Service Trackers, you can instantly retrieve current and historical location of devices running your tracking-enabled application.
-This gives you the ability to use the location trail of your devices to optimize operations such as inventory placements, manufacturing sequencing, or delivery dispatch.
+This gives you the ability to use the location history of your devices to optimize operations such as inventory placements, manufacturing sequencing, or delivery dispatch.
 You can also link Trackers with Amazon Location Service Geofences to automatically evaluate location updates from your devices against your geofences.
 Trackers can help you reduce costs by filtering out position updates from devices that haven't moved, before storing or evaluating them against geofences.
-The sensitive location information of your tracked devices, such as facility, asset, or personnel locations, never leaves your AWS account.
-This helps you shield sensitive information from third parties, protect user privacy, and reduce security risk for your organization.
-To track an asset, simply add one of the service’s front-end mobile or web SDKs to any device, and start sending location updates to your Amazon Location Tracker.
-Once asset locations are in your Tracker, you can use sample code in the developer guide to display them on an Amazon Location Map.
+The sensitive location information of your tracked devices, such as facility, asset, or personnel locations, is processed and retained only in your account.
+This helps you shield sensitive information from third parties, protect user privacy, and reduce your application’s security risks.
+To track an asset, simply add one of the service’s front-end mobile or web SDKs to any device, and start sending location updates to your Amazon Location Service Tracker.
+Once asset locations are in your Tracker, you can use sample code in the Amazon Location Service developer guide to display them on an Amazon Location Service Map.